JasonHoffmann/mnml-grunt/README.md

-# MNML
+# MNML-Grunt

 ## What is this?

+This is a grunt port of the wonderful [MNML gulp boilerplate](https://github.com/mrmrs/mnml) from [MRMRS](http://mrmrs.io/)

-View the project page at [http://mn-ml.cc](http://mn-ml.cc "MNML - A light-weight responsive html5 boilerplate.")
+You can view the original gulp project page at [http://mn-ml.cc](http://mn-ml.cc "MNML - A light-weight responsive html5 boilerplate.")

 MNML is a starting point for prototyping responsive HTML5 SASS projects.
-Uses gulp to create a dev environment for rapidly prototyping sites.
+Uses grunt to create a dev environment for rapidly prototyping sites.

 ## Features